avnishnp/Computer_Vision/Early_Sensor_Fusion/readme.md

 - Generate output images and videos
 - Includes a command-line interface for easy use

+ ### `IPM/ipm.py`
+ Contains the `CameraToBEV` class for generating BEV images from camera views using Inverse Perspective Mapping.
+Also includes grid overlays, source region visualization, and object projection support.

+### `IPM/main.py`
+Processes an entire dataset of frames, applies the full fusion pipeline, and generates camera, BEV, and combined view videos using IPM.

 ## 🔧 Requirements
 - Python 3.8+
 - OpenCV